cshum/level-transactions/README.md

 ###tx.get(key[, options][, callback])

-`get()` fetches data from store, or transaction object if lock acquired.
+`get()` fetches data from store or transaction object if lock acquired.

 It acquires a lock for `key`, and callback with value or `NotFoundError` only when lock successfully acquired.

-Otherwise if read lock failed due to potential deadlock, callback with error and cancel operation.
+A rare case but if lock failed due to potential deadlock, `callback` with error and cancel operation.

 ###tx.put(key, value[, options][, callback])

 `put()` inserts data into transaction object, and will only be inserted into store upon successful commit.

-It acquires a lock for the `key`, and callback only when lock acquired.
+It acquires lock for the `key`, callback only when lock acquired. `callback` function is optional as `commit()` handles all the asynchronous logic.

-Otherwise if read lock failed due to potential deadlock, callback with error and cancel operation.
+A rare case but if lock failed due to potential deadlock, `callback` with error and cancel operation.

 ###tx.del(key[, options][, callback])

 `del()` removes data from transaction object, and will only be removed from store upon successful commit.

-It acquires a lock for the `key`, and callback only when lock acquired.
+It acquires lock for the `key`, callback only when lock acquired. `callback` function is optional as `commit()` handles all the asynchronous logic.

-Otherwise if read lock failed due to potential deadlock, callback with error and cancel operation.
+A rare case but if lock failed due to potential deadlock, `callback` with error and cancel operation.

 ###tx.commit([callback])